PixieEngine/bjork/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'bjork'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install bjork
+    gem install bjork

 ## Usage

+Creating a new game is easy!

+    bjork create awesome_game

 Start the server and it will serve up your game.
-In your Rakefile

-    require "bjork/tasks"

-Then on the command line
+On the command line from within your games root directory:

-    rake start
+    bjork

 This will start the bjork server.

-Your game will be accessible at http://localhost:4567
+Your game will be accessible at http://localhost:1999

 ## FAQ